 Nope, I don’t have a favourite.
 I think you should choose the kind of English which is going to help you best in your business.
 I have no preference for US English, UK English, Australian English, Canadian English, European English or whatever.
 They all have advantages.

-Personally, I really enjoy the subtleties of British English and the straightforwardness of American English.
+Personally, I really enjoy the subtleties of British English and the straightforwardness and creativity of American English.
 And I love the versatility of this language, which is spoken by so many people throughout the world.

 So, US or UK English for your business is up to you.

 The best type of English for your business

 In the end, there is no single type of English which is best for every business.
 Anyone who tells you that is thinking about themselves and not about your business.
 This means you need to work out which type which will work best for your business.

 Sometimes the best type of English for your business isn’t quite what you’d expect.
 When I lived in Texas, lots of people told me they could listen to me all day.
 I remember thinking that I should have had a job in sales there: I could have made a fortune! (unfortuately, I wasn’t allowed to work).

 How do you choose US or UK English for your business

 As always with a marketing decision, start with your clients or ideal clients.